-The Financial Services Industry Levy Regulations 2024 state:
+The Financial Services Industry Levy Regulations 2025 state:

-Where an amount of required levy contribution becomes payable under these Regulations and is not paid by the due date, the financial service provider shall become liable to a penalty of interest on the amount of the required levy contribution outstanding, to be calculated on a simple interest basis.
-Such interest shall be calculated from the date on which the outstanding amount became payable in accordance with the Prompt Payment of Accounts Act, 1997 as amended by the European Communities (Late Payment in Commercial Transactions) Regulations 2012 - S.I.
-580 of 2012 for each day or part of a day during which the outstanding amount remains unpaid.
+'Where an amount of required levy contribution as specified in a levy notice that has been sent to a financial service provider under these Regulations becomes payable and is not paid by the due date specified in the levy notice, the financial service provider shall become liable to a penalty of interest on the amount of the required levy contribution outstanding, to be calculated on a simple interest basis.
+Such interest shall be calculated from the date on which the outstanding amount became payable in accordance with the Prompt Payment of Accounts Act 1997 as amended by the European Communities (Late Payment in Commercial Transactions) Regulations 2012 - S.I.
+580 of 2012, for each day or part of a day during which the outstanding amount remains unpaid.'

-The FSPO Levy Debtors Policy sets out how the FSPO will apply the proportionate penalties prescribed in the 2024 Council regulations and the escalation procedures that will be implemented in respect of 2024 levies that are not paid within the 30 days payment term.
+The FSPO Levy Debtors Policy sets out how the FSPO will apply the proportionate penalties prescribed in the 2025 Council regulations and the escalation procedures that will be implemented in respect of 2025 levies that are not paid within the 30 days payment term.

 In cases where the amount of an invoice is disputed or if a financial services firm disputes the application of the levy regulations, these procedures will not be implemented until such time as the matters have been clarified and a decision is reached by the FSPO in relation to the amount of the levy that is due to be paid.
-Once this has been clarified to the firm in question, the 30 days payment term will begin.
+Once this has been clarified to the firm in question, the 30-days payment term will begin.